iammrgenie/hhe_ppml/README.md

 `CMAKE>=3.13`
 `SEAL==4.0.0`

-[Here](https://github.com/microsoft/SEAL) are the instructions for installing the Microsoft's SEAL library, which is used for HE the library used .
-Our code are developed based on the [PASTA framework for HHE](https://github.com/IAIK/hybrid-HE-framework).
+The [Microsoft SEAL library](https://github.com/microsoft/SEAL) is already installed in `libs/seal`.
+Also, our code are developed based on the [PASTA framework for HHE](https://github.com/IAIK/hybrid-HE-framework).

 ## Repository Structure
 ```